mulderp/mulderp.github.com/_posts/2014-10-09-javascript-matters-for-prototypes.md

 # 9) Fill up the HTML and CSS

 So far, we mainly stayed with JS and some build processes.
-It is time to more static assets, such as HTML and some basic CSS.
+It is time to add more static assets, such as HTML and some basic CSS.
 (Note: I am not a CSS wizard, so, feel free to comment how to make my CSS better.)

 # 10) Enjoy!